 This is what happens when a throwaway Canva graphic gets invited to give a keynote.
 Or when a personality quiz becomes a brand deck.
 Or when you join a Discord server as a joke and leave 14 years later bound by a blood oath.
 Or when your star chart is just a JPEG of Mariah Carey and a rotating knife.
-Or if you subconscious started continually sending chain emails to your sense of self.
+Or if your subconscious started continually sending chain emails to your sense of self.

 Every gallery needs a scam.
 Every museum has its forgery wing.
 Every archive has a ghost drawer.
 Mine is a collection of receipts from bad ideas I’m not humble enough to discard.

-ENTER AN EXPANDED UNIVERSE OF SHITTY IDEAS—-
+ENTER AN EXPANSIVE CINEMATIC UNIVERSE OF SHITTY IDEAS--

 BEHOLD!
 A BRIEF HISTORY OF